itailang/SCOOP/README.md

 sh train_on_ft3d_s.sh
 ```

-Evaluate this model on KITTI<sub>s</sub> using the following command:
+Evaluate this model on KITTI<sub>s</sub> with 8,192 point per point cloud using the following command:
 ```bash
 sh evaluate_on_kitti_s.sh
 ```

 The results will be saved to the file `./experiments/ft3d_s_1800_examples/log_evaluation_kitti_s.txt`.

-This model can also be evaluated on the test set of FT3D<sub>s</sub> using the following command:
+Evaluate this model on the test set of FT3D<sub>s</sub> with 8,192 point per point cloud using the following command:
 ```bash
 sh evaluate_on_ft3d_s.sh
 ```

+The results will be saved to the file `./experiments/ft3d_s_1800_examples/log_evaluation_ft3d_s.txt`.

 #### Visualization
 First, save results for visualization by adding the flag `--save_pc_res 1` when running the evaluation script.
 For example, the [script for evaluating on KITTI<sub>t</sub>](./scripts/evaluate_on_kitti_t.sh).